Issues MobilizationV

 Applications $100,000 or Less

-A grant application of $100,000 or less that is submitted to NAR by Monday at 5:00pm Eastern Time is considered that week through a Consent Agenda process, first by the Advisory Group and then by the full Committee.
-The Advisory Group votes on whether to recommend full Committee approval, and the full Committee votes on whether to award the requested grant.
-The Committee will make their decision on the grant application by 5:00pm Eastern Time on the Friday of that week.
-If any Advisory Group or full Committee member objects to approval of a grant application, that application is removed from the Consent Agenda and considered by the full Committee at the next scheduled monthly meeting.
+A grant application of $100,000 or less that is submitted to NAR by Monday at 5:00pm ET is considered that week through a consent agenda process, first by the advisory group and then by the full committee.
+The committee will make their decision on the grant application by 5:00pm ET on the Friday of that week.
+If any advisory group or full committee member objects to approval of a grant application, that application is removed from the consent agenda and considered by the full committee at the next scheduled monthly meeting.

 Applications Greater than $500,000

-A grant application greater than $500,000 approved by the Committee must also be reviewed and approved by: NAR’s Executive Committee and Board of Directors, when the application is considered at meetings held during NAR governance meetings; NAR’s Leadership Team, when the application is considered at a Committee teleconference meeting or at the meeting held during the REALTOR® Party Training Conference.
-NOTE: review of an application by NAR’s Leadership Team may take several weeks to schedule.
+A grant application greater than $500,000 approved by the committee must also be reviewed and approved by NAR’s Executive Committee and Board of Directors, when the application is considered at meetings held during NAR governance meetings; NAR’s Leadership Team, when the application is considered at a committee teleconference meeting or at the meeting held during the REALTOR® Party Training Conference.

 Grant Application Requirements